MarkusYPA/guess-it-2/README.md

 docker compose up
 ```

-Guess against at least these three ai models: "big-range", "linear-regr" and "correlation-coef".\
+Guess against these three opponents: "big-range", "linear-regr" and "correlation-coef".\
 Also available: "average", "huge-range", "median", "mse" and "nic"

 To test "big-range", navigate to this URL: